 Link to resources that are uniquely Canadian, devoted to the promotion and awareness of Black Canadian history.
-The BC Black History Awareness Society is listed and many other provincial organizations in New Brunswick, Nova Scotia, Ontario, Quebec, and Saskatchewan; as well as Government of Canada resources.
+BC Black History Awareness Society is listed and many other provincial organizations in New Brunswick, Nova Scotia, Ontario, Quebec, and Saskatchewan; as well as Government of Canada resources.
 Visit the site

 Salt Spring Island: Salt Spring Island’s Black Community dates back to 1858; is presented as a collection of family narratives.
 Descendants of these pioneers still live in the area today.